hashicorp/nomad/website/source/api/search.html.md

 page_title: Search - HTTP API
 sidebar_current: api-search
 description: |-
-  The /search endpoint returns matches for a given prefix and context
+  The /search endpoint is used to search for Nomad objects
 ---

 # Search HTTP API